Construction hazardous substances: Solvents

 - do not use solvents to remove paint, grease etc from your skin

-Control: Even if you minimise some of the risk this way, you may still need to control solvent risks.
-Control this by using the appropriate measures below:
+Control exposure: Even if you minimise some of the risk this way, you may still need to control solvent risks.
+Control this by using the appropriate measures below, and ensure that these measures remain in place during use of the product and until any mist or vapour has cleared:

-- Ventilation – make sure there is enough fresh air in the work area.
+- Ventilation - ventilation is always required. - For lower risk products it may be sufficient to make sure there is enough fresh air in the work area.
 Open doors and windows.
-The higher the risk the more ventilation will be needed;
+The higher the risk the more ventilation will be needed. - DCM based products should only be used where there is effective ventilation and in most circumstances mechanical ventilation will be required.

-- Respiratory Protective Equipment (RPE) – you may need RPE where ventilation does not provide enough control.
+- Respiratory Protective Equipment (RPE) - you may need RPE where ventilation does not provide enough control.
 The type of RPE depends on the product(s) and work methods you are using.
-It is particularly important to select the correct filter and ensure wearers are fit tested where needed .
+For respirators, it is particularly important to select the correct filter and ensure wearers are fit tested.
 For example, particulate filters provide protection against spray mist but do not protect you from solvent vapours.
 You will need the right gas/vapour filter for these.
 Change them at suitable intervals.
 Check with your supplier if you're not sure.
+For DCM, other than for very short duration tasks where AX filters may be adequate, you will normally need constant flow airline breathing apparatus (CFABA).
+This is because DCM vapour can penetrate through respirator filters very quickly.

-- Eye protection – wear eye protection (eg goggles or a face shield) when doing work where splashes / aerosol may get into the eyes.
+- Eye protection - wear eye protection (such as goggles or a face shield) when doing work where splashes / aerosol may get into the eyes.
 This must be compatible with any RPE.

-- Gloves – gloves should be right for the products you are using – single use disposable gloves of suitable materials (eg nitrile) are preferable.
+- Gloves - gloves should be right for the products you are using For many organic solvents, single use nitrile gloves may be suitable for some tasks.
+For some solvents such as DCM, single use nitrile gloves will not be suitable and you should check the suitability with your supplier .
 Make sure the breakthrough time and permeation rate are right for the type and length of the work.
 You may need gauntlet style gloves to prevent skin exposure.

 - Overalls - disposable overalls are preferred.
 Launder significantly contaminated re-usable overalls before wearing them again.
 It may be necessary to air them in a safe place first, to let the solvent evaporate.